cdaringe/blog/src/posts/2018-11-09---lets-make-an-elm-app/index.md

 regardless, let's summarize. we successfully:

-1. create an elm app using create-elm-app
+1. created an elm app using create-elm-app
 2. studied the elm bootstrap sequeunce (`Elm.Main.init` -> `main`)
 3. understood how elm uses pure functions to create Html/Dom nodes
 4. learned how attributes and children can be wired in, using additional functions from the `Html[.*]` modules